mrunal0502/MERN-Stack-/README.md

 # MERN-Stack-
-Learning MERN stack development from scratch from freecodecamp videos
+Learning MERN stack development from scratch from freecodecamp videos, udemy and other resources